pingcap/docs-cn/sql-statements/sql-statement-explain-analyze.md

 - `commit`: The time consumed for the `commit` phase during the 2PC commit of the transaction.
 - `write_keys`: The total `keys` written in the transaction.
 - `write_byte`: The total bytes of `key-value` written in the transaction, and the unit is byte.

+### Other common execution information

+The Coprocessor operators usually contain two parts of execution time information: `cop_task` and `tikv_task`. `cop_task` is the time recorded by TiDB, and it is from the moment that the request is sent to the server to the moment that the response is received. `tikv_task` is the time recorded by TiKV Coprocessor itself.
+If there is much difference between the two, it might indicate that the time spent waiting for the response is too long, or the time spent on gRPC or network is too long.

 ## MySQL compatibility